 While the great outdoors is probably Colorado's biggest claim to fame, there are plenty of urban attractions to enjoy.
 Denver, nicknamed the "Mile High City" because its elevation is exactly 5,280 feet above sea level, ranks in the top 20 most populous cities in the U.S. Points of interest include the Colorado State Capitol building; the Denver Aquarium; the Denver Art Museum; the Denver Zoo; the U.S. Mint, which produces 50 million U.S. coins per day; the Red Rocks Amphitheatre; and Elitch Gardens, a theme and water park featuring roller coasters and waterslides.

-Colorado Springs, located in east central Colorado, has several natural and cultural draws for visitors.
+Colorado Springs has several natural and cultural draws for visitors.
 The U.S. Olympic & Paralympic Training Center opened in 1978 and contains an Olympic-sized swimming pool, an indoor shooting range, a velodrome, gyms, and weight rooms capable of serving more than 500 athletes and coaches at once.
 Several different levels of tours are available.
-The Air Force Academy is one of the largest tourist attractions in Colorado and sees about a million visitors each year on self-guided tours.
-The Cheyenne Mountain Zoo is America's only mountain zoo and features giraffes, meerkats, lions, zebras, black bears, African elephants, rhinos, Rocky Mountain goats, and more.
-The Garden of the Gods is a National Natural Landmark with sandstone rock formations set against the background of Pikes Peak.
-Finally, the Royal Gorge Bridge & Park, about an hour and 15 minutes southwest of Colorado Springs, features a 1,260-foot wooden bridge across a canyon 1,250 feet deep.
-The area is available for whitewater rafting, fishing, camping, and includes activities like ziplining and a skycoaster that hangs you over the gorge's edge.
+The Air Force Academy is one of the largest tourist attractions in Colorado and sees about a million visitors each year.
+The Cheyenne Mountain Zoo is America's only mountain zoo and features abundant wildlife.
+Garden of the Gods is a National Natural Landmark with sandstone rock formations set against the background of Pikes Peak.
+Finally, Royal Gorge Bridge & Park features a 1,260-foot wooden bridge across a canyon 1,250 feet deep.